danawoodman/vesl/readme.md

 An action can mutate state (without a reducer) which triggers a re-render of any components dependent on that particular state.

 Actions create an internal payload that can be inspected based only on the state that changes.
 This payload includes the path that was mutated, the type of mutation and any values passed in.
 These actions scan be 'played back' like you can with Redux actions but without having to implement a dispatcher.
-The dispatcher is in fact the state updating mechanism itself and is invest less to you, unless you don’t want it to be (ala devtools etc).
+The dispatcher is in fact the state updating mechanism itself and invisible to you, unless you don’t want it to be (e.g. devtools etc).

 ### `state.set`